Four disks showing how RAID 1 handles your data via disk striping

 RAID (Redundant Array of Inexpensive Disks) is the combining of multiple disks to mimic a single physical storage device.
 Depending on the type, or "level", RAID increases performance, capacity, and fault tolerance in some...

-Five disks showing how RAID 5 handles your data via disk striping with parity
+Eight disks showing how RAID 60 handles your data via block-level stripping with dual parity

 Two disks showing how RAID 1 handles your data via disk mirroring